-Are there things that we see going on in our government right now that could be the result of a spear phishing attack?
+Are there things that we see going on in our government right now that could be the result of a spear-phishing email attack?
 We believe there are.

-Beyond the publicized theft of the DNC and Podesta emails, we have seen an unprecedented level of inexplicable behavior among certain members of Congress, particularly those of the GOP persuasion.
-We wonder whether some of these political figures have been compromised by spear phishing attacks.
+Beyond the publicized theft of the DNC and Podesta emails, we have seen an unprecedented level of inexplicable behavior among certain members of Congress.
+This is particularly true for those of the GOP persuasion.
+Is it possible that some of these political figures were compromised by spear-phishing attacks?

 We’ve been working on a very important finding.
 This article is our lead in to that piece.

 We are under attack.
 We need to protect ourselves.